Soft Kitty

-"Soft Kitty" is a children's song, popularized by the characters Sheldon and Penny in the American sitcom The Big Bang Theory, and which elsewhere may be rendered as "Warm Kitty".
+"Soft Kitty" is a children's song, popularized by the characters Sheldon Cooper, Penny, Leonard Hofstadter, Mary Cooper, and Amy Farrah Fowler (who sang the song in English, German, and Mandarin) in the 2007-2019 American sitcom The Big Bang Theory, and which elsewhere may be rendered as "Warm Kitty."
+It is described by Sheldon as a song that his mother (Mary) sang to him when he was ill.

+The lyrics on The Big Bang Theory are: "Soft kitty, warm kitty, little ball of fur/ Happy kitty, sleepy kitty, purr purr purr".
+A scene in an episode of Young Sheldon, the prequel series to The Big Bang Theory, depicts the origin of the song.
+This aired on February 1, 2018, and shows Mary singing the song to her son, who is suffering with the flu.

 A 2015 copyright lawsuit alleged the words to "Warm Kitty" were written by Edith Newlin; however, the lawsuit was dismissed because the court found that the plaintiffs failed to show they had a valid claim.

-In The Big Bang Theory, the song is described by Sheldon as a song sung by his mother when he is ill.
-The lyrics on The Big Bang Theory are: "Soft kitty, warm kitty, little ball of fur!
-Happy kitty, sleepy kitty, purr purr purr!"
-A scene in an episode of Young Sheldon, the prequel series to The Big Bang Theory, depicts the origin of the song.
-This aired on February 1, 2018, and shows Sheldon's mother Mary singing the song to her son, who is suffering with the flu.